How to Build Effective Amazon Sponsored Product Campaigns

 Timothy Johnson Jul 19 2018

-If you’re thinking of selling on Amazon, or growing an existing Amazon sales channel, you know that sponsored products are the primary advertising placement for Amazon sellers within Seller Central.
+If you’re thinking of selling on Amazon, or (shameless plug) trying to grow your Amazon revenue, you know that sponsored products are the primary advertising placement for Amazon sellers within Seller Central.
 And within Amazon, paid placement can play a doubly important role in your overall success.
 If you want to take a broader look at what it takes to effectively market your business on Amazon including UX, organic ranking, and sponsored products (Amazon PPC), this article is a great companion piece.

 First and most obviously, sponsored product sales increase your visibility and revenue in the form of direct sales.
 But second, because Amazon awards better organic placement or “rank” to products or companies that have higher overall sales velocity, an aggressive and effective sponsored product strategy can literally earn you higher organic visibility to boot.
 I’ll say that again, selling more via paid ads on Amazon will actually increase your organic rank in their marketplace.